iron-software/IronXL-Examples/how-to/c-sharp-read-excel-file-example/README.md

 	</div>
 </center>

-Moreover, observe the values in the `sample.xlsx` file showcased here:
+Here, you can observe the values recorded in the Excel file `sample.xlsx`:

 <center>
 	<div class="center-image-wrapper">